pysat/pysat/docs/tutorial_basics.rst

     plt.ylabel(dmsp.meta['ti', dmsp.desc_label] + ' (' +
                dmsp.meta['ti', dmsp.units_label] + ')')

-Note, the numpy.where may be removed using the convenience access to the attached pandas data object.
+Note, the np.where may be removed using the convenient access to the attached pandas data object.

 .. code:: python

    idx, = np.where((dmsp['mlat'] < 5) & (dmsp['mlat'] > -5))
-   dmsp.data = dmsp[idx] = dmsp.data.iloc[idx
+   dmsp.data = dmsp[idx] = dmsp.data.iloc[idx]

 is equivalent to